 The SES is a community-based, volunteer emergency service enabled by state and local governments.
+The SES has been an integral part of Queensland's emergency response for more than 48 years.
 SES is the primary responder for cyclone, storm and flood events and provides road crash rescue, remote rescue and vertical rescue capabilities in specified areas of Queensland.
-It also provides support to other agencies such as the Queensland Police Service (QPS) by providing search and rescue.
+It also provides support to other agencies such as the Queensland Police Service (QPS) by providing search and rescue capabilities.

-The disaster management capability is responsible to ensure all aspects of prevention, preparedness, response and recovery (PPRR) arrangements between state and the commonwealth are effective and consistent with state policy, guidelines and the Queensland State Disaster Management Plan.
+The disaster management capability is responsible for ensuring all aspects of prevention, preparedness, response and recovery (PPRR) arrangements between local, state and the commonwealth are effective and consistent with state policy, guidelines and the Oueensland State Disaster Management Plan.
 It works before, during and after disasters to ensure the department prevents and mitigates the impact on communities with interventions such as better risk informed land use planning, local and state disaster risk assessments, and disaster management planning.
-QFES works to ensure communities are informed to understand and take actions to mitigate disaster risk and in the event of an emergency that the disaster system and disaster management partners are adequately trained and prepared to best support the community.
-QFES' disaster management capability works to educate the community on being better prepared for disasters and to take appropriate action when a threat is imminent through information and warnings and emergency alerts used across multiple platforms.
+QFES works to ensure communities are informed to understand and take actions to mitigate disaster risk and in the event of an emergency, and disaster management partners are adequately trained and prepared to best support the community.
+QFES' disaster management capability works to educate the community on being better prepared for disasters and to take appropriate action when a threat is imminent through information and warnings and Emergency Alerts used across multiple platforms.